Fullarton

 PROFILE FAQ

-Fullarton has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Fullarton has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Infrastructure changes significantly impact an area's performance.
-AreaSearch identified seven projects potentially affecting this region.
-Notable ones are: 12-16 Glen Osmond Road Mixed-Use Development, Highgate Village Streetscape Upgrade, 23 Riverdale Road Residential Development, and 322-324 Fullarton Road Townhouses.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect the region.
+Notable initiatives include the 12-16 Glen Osmond Road Mixed-Use Development, Highgate Village Streetscape Upgrade, 23 Riverdale Road Residential Development, and 322-324 Fullarton Road Townhouses.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.